 In my post last month, I mentioned how I’d managed to find a copy of the first Simon the Sorcerer PC game at the London Gaming Market recently.
-A photograph of the case sparked a conversation with proxyfish in the comments during which we briefly discussed the series’ switch in visual style, from the pixelated wonders of Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe in 1993 to the triangular features of Simon the Sorcerer 3D almost a decade later.
+A photograph of the case sparked a conversation with proxyfish in the comments during which we briefly discussed the series’ visual switch from 2D to 3D.

 This got me thinking about other classic adventure franchises where the developers made the decision to jump from 2D to 3D.
 There are a number of well-known occasions where this occurred but instead of being amazed by technical advancements, fans were left unimpressed; take the transition from Broken Sword: The Smoking Mirror in 1997 to Broken Sword: The Sleeping Dragon in 2003 as an example.
 So what is it about this switch in style that we don’t like?